 Tips that have helped me get better at wine over the years:

-Keep a wine Log of your favorites or bottles you would like to try.
+- Keep a wine Log of your favorites or bottles you want to try.

-Keep tasting notes on the style of wine you like—for example: Bold, White, Red, fruity, etc.
+- Keep tasting notes on the style of wine you like — for example, Bold, White, Red, fruity, et cetera.

 - Do not feel obligated to purchase when the wine shops offer in-store tasting.

 So remember, it is all about being comfortable in your chosen shop, comfortable enough to ask questions, state your budget, and get the help you need to find the best bottle of wine to enjoy

 Comment below and tell us about your favorite wine shop.